reckoning-machines/walkforward-backtest/README.md

 scikit-learn classifiers have predict_proba and predict functions which can apply a fitted (trained) model against the full input dataset

-however, for purposes of time series, running the final trained model back against the full dataset is not "as of"
+however, for purposes of time series, running the final trained model back against the full dataset is not "as of" - the final trained model allows for leakage of future knowledge into past results

-rather, a time series approach would apply a new model up to a certain day, then yield a result, then the next day, and so on
+rather, a true time series approach would fit models in series - that is, apply the model up to a certain day, yield a result, store the result, then fit for the next day, and so on

 in an effort to reduce the O, or runtime greediness, of the class, we inherit from multiprocess Process